osman-developer/EmployeeMS/README.md

 Contains the Database Context, configuration for Database Tables, and the Implementation of the Generic Repository.
 This layer is responsible for interacting with the database, providing necessary CRUD operations, and ensuring that the data access layer is reusable across the application.
+Includes support for uploading and storing employee images, IDs, and attachments.
 Services:

 Contains the Business Logic and Service Implementations, including the Filter Builder Service.
 The Filter Builder Service helps in filtering entities dynamically based on user input.
 The services layer ensures the separation of business logic from data access.
+Includes the functionality for managing and retrieving employee-related files (images, IDs, attachments).
 Pagination:

 The pagination functionality is generic and can be easily implemented in any service that requires paginated results.